HomeFoodRare Teas from Around the Globe

 Purple Tea: Kenya’s Innovation

-In the highlands of Kenya, a revolution in tea cultivation has produced something extraordinary: purple tea.
-These unique plants, developed through selective breeding, contain high levels of anthocyanins – the same compounds that give blueberries their color and health benefits.
+Through selective breeding, growers developed these plants to contain high levels of anthocyanins—the same compounds that give blueberries their color and health benefits.

 Jun Chiyabari Himalayan Tea: Nepal’s Hidden Gem

-High in the Himalayas, at elevations exceeding 6,000 feet, the Jun Chiyabari Tea Garden produces some of the world’s most distinctive teas.
-Their limited-production lots are entirely handpicked and processed in small batches, creating teas that capture the essence of their mountainous terroir.
+High in the Himalayas, above 6,000 feet, the Jun Chiyabari Tea Garden produces some of the world’s most distinctive teas.

 Georgian Wild-Grown Tea: A Time Capsule of Flavor